merkede/podcast-website/content/blog/_index.md

 ---
-title: Notes
+title: Personal Blog
 description: |
-  These are some field notes which are worth sharing.
-Cool kids would call it a blog.
+  I've run out of envelopes on which to write.
+So I'm writing what cool kids would call
+  a blog.

 show_post_thumbnail: true